sansyrox/kasper_music_player/server/docs/README.md

 The route() decorator tells Flask what URL should trigger which function, currently the URLs are -

 1. `/` - this just renders the index.html
-2. `/song` - here we get the 11 character video_id and append it to the url, to retrieve the YouTube video, select the highest bitrate audio stream, and play it in VLC in audio only mode.
+2. `/song` - here we get the search query from the front end and feed it to the YouTube Data API      to get the first video matching the query, and thus obtain the 11 character video_id and          append it to the url, to retrieve the YouTube video, select the highest bitrate audio stream,     and play it in VLC in audio only mode.
 Finally we send response 'song started' (in JSON           format) with 'OK' status code(200) to the front end.
 3. `/pause` - pause the song
 4. `/stop` - stop the song
 5. `/restart` - restart the song using stop and play